VenturaNotes/Knowledge/- Topics/family planning.md

 -
 ## Source [^1]
 - (1) the use of contraception to limit or space out the numbers of children born to a couple.
 - (2) provision of contraceptive methods within a community or nation.
-See also GENETIC COUNSELLING.
+See also GENETIC COUNSELING.
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]